BAFTA TV Awards 2018: winners in full

 Six Nations: Wales v England

-The Grand National
+WINNER: The Grand National

 UEFA Women’s Euro Semi-Final: England v Netherlands